jsnyders/StringTemplate-js/StringTemplate.md

 $hobbit$
 ```

-If the value of the hobbit attribute is "Bilbo Baggins" then the above expression results in
+If the value of the `hobbit` attribute is "Bilbo Baggins" then the above expression results in:

 ```
 Bilbo Baggins
 ```

-If the value of an attribute is null then the result is an empty string.
-If the value of an attribute is an array
+If the value of an attribute is null then the result is an empty string (i.e. nothing).
+If the value of an attribute
-the result is a concatenation of all the values in the array.
+is an array the result is a concatenation of all the values in the array.
 So using JSON syntax for arrays, suppose the
-attribute hobbits contains `[ "Samwise", "Frodo", "Bilbo" ]` then the expression
+attribute `hobbits` contains `[ "Samwise", "Frodo", "Bilbo" ]` then the expression

 ```
 $hobbits$